microsoft/ChakraCore-wiki/Contributor-Guidance.md

   * Tests should include reasonable permutations of the target fix/change
   * Include baseline changes with your change

 ChakraCore is an organically grown codebase.
 The consistency of style reflects this.
 For the most part, the team follows these coding conventions.
 Contributors should also follow them when making submissions.

-* Follow the general coding conventions adhered to in the existing code
+Otherwise, follow the general coding conventions adhered to in the code surrounding your changes.

 ### Running the tests